 Vice President for Advancement: TBD

-Vice President for Enrollment, Retention, and Student Affairs: Rick Longo
+Vice President for Enrollment Management and Student Affairs: Rick Longo

 Vice President of Finance and Administration: Stephen J. Lightcap

 Vice President of Technology and Information Services: TBD

 Director of Institutional Research and Effectiveness: Deborah Duffy

 Dean, College of Art, Media, and Design: Mark Campbell